If you are standing in the grocery aisles wondering what to get as a vegan, you’ve come to the right place!

 While this is not always possible, planning ahead might save you time and money at the store.

-So if possible, set aside a few minutes each week to go through your cabinets, fridge and freezer.
+So try to set aside a few minutes each week to go through your cabinets, fridge and freezer.
 Ask these questions:

 Write down all food/supplement items in response to these questions.